-- Eat foods high in vitamin D. These include foods that are naturally rich in vitamin D, including oily fish (salmon, mackerel, sardines) and egg yolks.
+- Eat foods high in vitamin D. These include foods that are naturally rich in vitamin D, such as oily fish (salmon, mackerel, sardines) and egg yolks.
 Also look for foods that are fortified with vitamin D, such as cereal, bread, milk and yogurt.

 - Take supplements, if needed.
 If you don't get enough vitamins and minerals in your diet or if you have a medical condition affecting the ability of your digestive system to absorb nutrients properly, ask your doctor about taking a vitamin D supplement and a calcium supplement.

 - Bhan A, et al. Osteomalacia as a result of vitamin D deficiency.
-Endocrinology Metabolism Clinics of North America.
-2010;39:321.
+Rheumatology Disease Clinics of North America.
+2012;38:81.

 - Menkes CJ.
 Epidemiology and etiology of osteomalacia. http://www.uptodate.com/home.
 Accessed Nov.
 25, 2013.